neuropsychology/ComplexSpan/README.md

 ### Task Components

 This is a Psychopy implementation of a composite complex span task adapted from Gonthier et al. (2015).
-It comprises of 2 components, the simple span and the complex span.
+It comprises of 2 components, the simple span and the complex span:

-- **Simple Span**: Presentation of consonants to be remembered
+**Simple Span**: Presentation of consonants to be remembered
   - Consonants to remember
   - Set size increases after 2 correct answers in a set size
   - Simple span determined as set size attained after 3 incorrect answers

--**Complex Span**: Components include 1) a processing block for practice on arithmetic operations, 2) a short practice complex span task to familiarize participants with the task, and 3) the actual complex span task
+**Complex Span**: Components include 1) a processing block for practice on arithmetic operations, 2) a short practice complex span task to familiarize participants with the task, and 3) the actual complex span task
   - **Processing**: open-ended arithmetic operations to respond to
     - All correct answers are one-digit